GarvinH/ml-python-solutions/README.md

 Specifically, most of my additions are found in the blocks commented by `== YOUR CODE HERE ==` with some optional stuff outside those blocks

-TODO: update forked branch with my solutions
+TODO: update forked [branch of ml-coursera-python](https://github.com/GarvinH/ml-coursera-python-assignments) with my solutions